erinrkahn/final_project/README.md

 ### Purpose:
 ![Machine_Learning_Model](https://github.com/erinrkahn/project_one/blob/main/Images/Machine%20Learning%20Model%20Overview_Draft.png)
 The purpose of this analysis is to analyze which factors from previous California (CA) wildfires made that wildfire into either a major wildfire or not.
-To perform this analysis, we will use the following features (X) in our supervised machine learning model:
+To perform this analysis, we will use the following features (X) in our supervised machine learning model to predict whether a wildfire was a major wildfire or not (y):
 #### Environmental Factors
 - Precipitation (in) in zip code
 - Average vapor pressure (mBars) in zip code